FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Adjourned Special Meeting of Limerick City and County Council - 16th June 2021.md

 inserted in Chapter 5 as follows:

-Historic Gardens & Designed Landscapes---
+Historic Gardens & Designed Landscapes
+---
 The DEHLG have undertaken a ‘Survey of Historic Gardens & Designed Landscapes’ where this

 inventory includes over 6,000 records of historic gardens and designed landscapes throughout